-The 5 Types of Imposter Syndrome
+Types of Imposter Syndrome

-1. The “Perfectionist”: You feel as though something is not worth doing if it’s not done 100 percent correctly.
-Any tiny mistake can make you feel like a complete failure, unworthy of how far you have gotten so far.
+The perfectionist feels something isn’t worth doing if it’s not done 100% correctly.
+Any tiny mistake can make them feel like a complete failure and unworthy of anything they’ve achieved in the past.

-3. The “Expert”: You have the need to learn everything possible and are disappointed when you don’t have the answer to something.
-You may find yourself constantly wanting to further your knowledge.
-You want all of the answers.
+The expert needs to learn everything possible and is disappointed when they don’t have the answer to something.
+They may find themselves constantly wanting to further their knowledge and get all of the answers.

-4. The “Natural Genius”: You expect everything to come easily to you, you may feel failure when something takes extra effort or time to learn.
-You feel like intelligence should be natural so when you struggle, you feel like a fraud.
+The natural genius expects everything to come easily to them.
+They may feel like a failure when something takes extra effort or time to learn.
+Because the natural genius thinks intelligence is innate — and they don’t have a growth mindset — when they struggle they feel like a fraud.

-5. The “Soloist”: You struggle to reach out for help as it may make you feel like you’re a failure.
-If you do not complete a task completely on your own, you may feel like you do not deserve the credit for the work.
+The soloist struggles to reach out for help.
+If they don’t complete a task completely on their own, they may feel like they don’t deserve credit for the work.

 What Causes Imposter Syndrome?

+These dynamics — lack of support, control with rules, and conflict — aren’t only found in families, but in companies, too.
 Another theory is imposter syndrome stems from the company culture.
 Certain work environments stress the importance of perfection and peak productivity.
 These types of workplaces can lead workers to feel inadequate in their position and may lead to imposter syndrome.

 How to Overcome Imposter Syndrome